Point-Map-Probabilities of a Point Process and Mecke's Invariant Measure Equation: Results

-The relatively compactness of $A_{\cp_0}$ (and the existence of $g$ probabilities) is not granted in general.
+\begin{cor} Let $\cq$ be a $f$-probability.
+Let $I$ be the set defined in (\ref{eq:definf}).
+If for all positive integers $n$, $\phi\to\ind_{m_f^n(\phi)>0}$ is $\cq$-a.s. continuous, then $\cq[I]=1$, \end{cor} \begin{proof} The statement is an immediate consequence of Lemma~\ref{lem:discont.meas.zero}. \end{proof} The relative compactness of $A_{\cp_0}$ (and the existence of $\g$-probabilities) is not granted in general.
 The next lemmas give conditions for this relatively compactness to hold.
 From Lemma 4.5. in \cite{Ka76}, one gets: